-Put a spin on classic homemade eggs benedict with this spicy cajun recipe!
-Soft cheddar beer biscuits topped with spicy andouille sausage, poached eggs, and a spicy homemade hollandaise sauce.
-Perfect for breakfast or brunch!
+Put a spin on classic brunch recipe with this Cajun Eggs Benedict!
+Soft cheddar beer biscuits topped with andouille sausage, poached eggs, and a spicy homemade hollandaise sauce.

 I’ve got New Orleans on my mind.

-You know I’ve been crazy obsessed with putting eggs on top of everything lately.
-Combine that with a strong urge for some Chive and Cheddar Beer Biscuits, some Andouille sausage in my fridge, and my 24/7 New Orleans/#SSBC15 planning, and the obvious choice is to make a Cajun Eggs Benedict.
+Combine that with a strong urge for these Chive and Cheddar Beer Biscuits, some Andouille sausage in my fridge, and my 24/7 New Orleans trip planning, and the obvious choice is to make a Cajun-inspired Eggs Benedict.